 One-fourth of awarded funds will be held back and released upon submission of the final report.
 See instructions for details.

 Winifred G. (Penny) White had just completed her second year of the MLA program when she died suddenly of leukemia in 1976.
-In her memory, her family established a fund within the GSD to offer financial support for student projects.
-The projects are to “carry forward Penny’s ideal of a culture which emphasizes a close relationship between people and nature in a cohesive living environment.”
+In her memory that same year, her family established this fund to offer financial support for student projects.
+The goal was to “carry forward Penny’s ideal of a culture which emphasizes a close relationship between people and nature in a cohesive living environment.”

-All students enrolled at the GSD are eligible for support for any type of project that addresses the broad objectives of the fund.
-Past awards have ranged from $200 to $2750.
+All students across the GSD at the graduate and doctoral levels are eligible for support for any project that addresses the broad objectives of the fund.
+Past awards have ranged from $200 to $4,500.

 The objectives of the Penny White Student Project Fund are: